DFHack/dfhack/README.rst

 DFHack works on Windows XP, Vista, 7 or any modern Linux distribution.
 OSX is not supported due to lack of developers with a Mac.

-Currently, only the 31.25 version is supported.
+Currently, only version 0.31.25 is supported.
 If you need DFHack for older versions, look for older releases.

 On Windows, you have to use the SDL version of DF.